-QCAA should establish a guild of Assessment Supervisors to provide guidance in relation to the proposed moderation processes (the endorsement of assessment activities; the confirmation of marking standards; and the ratification of Subject Results) and to assist in teacher capacity building.
+QCAA should establish a guild of Assessment Supervisors to lead the proposed moderation processes (the endorsement of assessment activities; the confirmation of the accurate and consistent application of marking schemes; and the ratification of Subject Results) and to assist in teacher capacity building.

 The Senior External Examinations currently developed by QCAA should be discontinued.
-Instead, all students who are undertaking a senior subject should be required to complete the four assessment activities specified by QCAA for that subject (the three School Assessments and one External Assessment).
+Instead, all students who are undertaking an Authority subject should be required to complete the four assessment activities specified by QCAA for that subject (the three School Assessments and one External Assessment).